iamvetle/Blogg/PROGRESS.md

 ### [id] user page

+- [ ] Fix api fetching so it becomes correct
-- [ ] Pengjøre veldig og rydd opp.
+- [x] Pengjøre veldig og rydd opp.
-  - [ ] den er tulla til og fungerer ikke orden. den hermer etter index/feed noe den ikke skal
-- [ ] Fjern spor av tidligere prop og slett den gamle component.
+- [~] Fjern spor av tidligere prop og slett den gamle component.
-- [ ] Ønsker å få den **følg** og **slutt å følg** funksjonen til å fungere
+- [ish] Ønsker å få den **følg** og **slutt å følg** funksjonen til å fungere
 - [ ] Lage en ordentlig side for den
+- [ ] fix pagnation - find out if it is necesarry, and if how to have it in that case
+  - should I make a new one? or take an old one

 ---